Verfassungsblog

-Verfassungsblog (lit. 'constitution blog') is an academic blog published in German and English that in general, focuses on public law in Germany, Europe and beyond.
+Verfassungsblog (lit. 'constitution blog') is an academic blog published in German and English that focuses on public law in Germany, Europe and beyond.
 It was founded on 30 July 2009 by Maximilian Steinbeis and is now published in cooperation with the Berlin Institute for Advanced Study and Humboldt University Berlin.

 Content

 Maximilian Steinbeis, a Berlin-based lawyer and journalist, opened the blog on 30 July 2009, stating that his blog was the first German-language blog on constitutional law.
-Beginning as a personal blog, Steinbeis soon invited others to publish their contributions on the website.
+Although the website began as a personal blog, Steinbeis soon invited others to publish their contributions on the website.
 The blog initially focused on German law, broadening its focus to constitutional law in Europe, and eventually including publications by American law scholars.
 As of 2020, Steinbeis remains as the chief editor of the blog.

 In 2011, cooperation with the Berlin Institute for Advanced Study began.
 Verfassungsblog publishes content in four categories: blog posts, debates among multiple scholars, podcasts, and an editorial section.
-It is open access and all content published on the website receives a DOI for long-time archival.
+It is open access and all content published on the website receives a DOI for long-term archiving.

 More than 1,000 people have published on the blog; contributors include Jürgen Habermas, Pedro Cruz Villalón, Giuliano Amato, Yuval Shany, as well as Robert C. Post.